-- The Operating Fund was not required to subsidize the Tuition Assistance Program in 2017. - Grant and scholarship program expense, excluding the 2015-2016 TAP offset of \$16 million, increased \$5.4 million in 2016-2017.
-NYS Servicing costs increased \$3.6 million primarily due to an updated cost allocation based upon time and effort between Grant and Scholarships and the FFELP for costs associated with infrastructure and telephone expenses.
-In addition, personal service and fringe benefits increased \$0.9 million. - The New York State Monitoring Program creates supportive mentor relationships for students at risk of dropping out of school.
-Costs are expected to be approximately \$1.0 million each year.
-The Mentoring Program was fully instituted in 2016-2017, increasing costs by \$0.7 million. - Federal grant expense of \$4.9 million includes \$4.3 million in payments to grantees which are 100% reimbursed by the Federal Grant.
-HESC paid administrative expenses of \$0.6 million in 2016-2017.
+- Grant and scholarship program expense increased \$2.4 million in 2017-2018.
+NYS Servicing costs increased \$3.1 million primarily due to an updated cost allocation based upon TDS reporting for application services.
+In addition, personal service and fringe benefits decreased \$0.7 million as a result of a decrease in FTE's during 2017-2018. - The New York State Mentoring Program creates supportive mentor relationships for students at risk of dropping out of school.
+Costs for 2017-2018 were \$1.1 million, an increase of \$0.1 million from the prior year. - Federal grant expense of \$6.1 million includes \$5.3 million in payments to grantees which are 100% reimbursed by the Federal Grant.
+HESC paid administrative expenses of \$0.8 million in 2017-2018.
+Federal grant payments to sub-recipients increased approximately \$1 million in 2017-2018.